All-Ireland Under-20 Hurling Championship: Championship

-There are four teams in the All-Ireland Championship.
-During the course of a championship season three games are played comprising two semi-finals and a final.
-The championship is played as a single-elimination tournament.
-Each game is played as a single leg.
+There are two teams in the All-Ireland Championship.
+The respective Leinster and Munster U-20 Hurling Championship winners progress directly to the All-Ireland U-20 Hurling Championship Final.

+Teams

+2024 Championship

+Seventeen counties will compete in the 2024 All-Ireland Under-20 Hurling Championship: twelve teams in the Leinster Under-20 Hurling Championship, and five teams in the Munster Under-20 Hurling Championship.

 Venues

 Attendances

 Stadium attendances are a significant source of regular income for the GAA and for the teams involved.
 For the 2017 championship, the average attendances for the three games was 7,336 with a total aggregate attendance figure of 22,009.

 Semi-finals

 The All-Ireland semi-finals have been played exclusively at Semple Stadium in Thurles since 2011.
 Both semi-finals are usually played on the same day as part of a double-header of games.
 Semple Stadium had been regularly used as a semi-final venue prior to this, however, a number of other stadiums around the country were also used.
 Páirc Esler in Newry and Páirc Tailteann in Navan were regularly used for semi-finals involving a Leinster-Ulster pairing.
 Parnell Park in Dublin was used on a number of occasions for Munster-Ulster clashes, while O'Connor Park in Tullamore was a regular venue for Connacht-Munster and Connacht-Leinster meetings.